olvlvl / composer-attribute-collector

 You can try the plugin with a fresh installation of the Symfony Demo Application.

-.
-Let's see if we can get the controller methods tagged as routes.
+Now, you can try to get the controller methods tagged as routes.
 Create a PHP file with the following content and run it:

 <?php use olvlvl\ComposerAttributeCollector\Attributes; use Symfony\Component\Routing\Annotation\Route; require_once 'vendor/autoload.php'; $predicate = Attributes::predicateForAttributeInstanceOf(Route::class); $targets = Attributes::filterTargetMethods($predicate); foreach ($targets as $target) { echo "action: $target->class#$target->name, path: {$target->attribute->getPath()}\n"; }